JCog/goombotio/README.md

-`followage`|the length of time the user in `argument` has been following the channel `query`|full user input that comes after the command `rand`|returns a random integer. `argument` should be a comma-separated, inclusive range `touser`|returns the same as `arg 0`, but if there are no user arguments, defaults to the user's username `uptime`|the length of time the stream has been online `urlfetch`|output from a remote url
+`followage`|the length of time the user in `argument` has been following the channel `query`|full user input that comes after the command `rand`|returns a random integer. `argument` should be a comma-separated, inclusive range `touser`|returns the same as `arg 0`, but if there are no user arguments, defaults to the user's username. if `arg 0` starts with '@', returns the substring of `arg 0` without it
+`uptime`|the length of time the stream has been online `urlfetch`|output from a remote url
 `user`|the twitch username of the user